Naruh1010/Alchemy/README.md

 ## :building_construction: Upcoming Features

-*   Make artists available offline;
 *   Create notification settings;
 *   Remove the See All / View More button when it is not required;
-*   Implement a profile editing screen;
+*   Implement a profile editing screen.
-*   Prefetch lyrics for tracks in the queue.

 ## :lady_beetle: Bugs